fermyon/spin/docs/content/distributing-apps.md

 Packaging and distributing Spin applications is done using [Bindle](https://github.com/deislabs/bindle), an open source aggregate object storage system.
-This allows the packaging of the application configuration, components, and static assets together, and takes advantage of the features of a modern object storage system.
+This allows the packaging of the application manifest, components, and static assets together, and takes advantage of the features of a modern object storage system.

 To distribute applications, we first need a Bindle registry.
 You can